sergioabreu-g/collision-sound/README.md

 ## Unity
 The only two things you have to handle in Unity are the `SoundCollider` components and the FMOD Studio Listener.
-**Add an FMOD Studio Listener** to the object that will receive the sound (usually the main player of your game), then **add a SoundCollider to any GameObject you want to make sounds on collisions**.
+**Add an FMOD Studio Listener** to the object that will receive the sound (usually the main player of your game), then **add a SoundCollider to any GameObject you want to make sounds on collision**.

 The following is a description of every attribute of the SoundCollider component: